jails-org/Jails/README.md

 Event delegation, bind DOM events on component child nodes.
 Returns the `.off()` method to unbind the event.

 ### .off( Event, Function )
+Removes an event handler, just like `jQuery` api.

 ### .trigger( element, event, [args] )
 Trigger events on some element.
 Element is required…